npmcdn-to-unpkg-bot/robjwood.github.io/_posts/2014-01-23-goodbye-wordpress-hello-jekyll.md

 ## Was it worth it?

-Apart from being able to work primarily with HTML for writing templates, you can also host your site _for free_ using GitHub pages.
-This is easy to do and you can use your own custom domain name.
+Apart from being able to work primarily with HTML for writing templates, you can also host your site _for free_ using GitHub pages and even use your own domain name.
 It takes a little setting up but this makes deployment easy.
 Just commit your changes to GitHub (in a specially named branch) and the files are deployed.
-You can find more detailed info on [how to host your site or portfolio on github](http://benhowdle.im/2013/11/21/hosting-your-site-or-portfolio-on-github/).
+Here's more detailed info on [how to host your site or portfolio on github](http://benhowdle.im/2013/11/21/hosting-your-site-or-portfolio-on-github/).

 Once you're set up, it's easy to work with.
 You can follow a tutorial on the official [Jekyll](http://jekyllrb.com/docs/home/) site to see what I mean.
-As it's based on flat files, it's _very_ easy to get going with and this also makes it easy to fit in with a SASS/LESS workflow as there's little to get in the way.
+As it's based on flat files, it's _very_ easy to get going with and it's easy to fit it into your SASS/LESS workflow.

 ## Things to think about